Patricia Hill Collins: Participation in American Sociological Association

-Patricia Hill Collins was named an ASA (American Sociology Association) Minority Fellow in the 1980’s.
-She spent two years as chair of the Minority Fellowship program from 1985-1988 and chair of the ASA Task Force from 1989-1993.
+Patricia Hill Collins was named an ASA (American Sociological Association) Minority Fellow in the 1980s.
+She spent two years as chair of the Minority Fellowship program from 1985 to 1988 and chair of the ASA Task Force from 1989 to 1993.
 In 2008, she became the 100th president of the ASA and the first African-American Woman in the organization's 104-year history.
 She delivered her presidential address in the 2009 ASA Annual Meeting.
 Collins work with the ASA, "The New Politics of Community" was published in the American Sociological Review and asserts that community is a dynamic political construct that, containing a plethora of different and contradicting agendas, can be used to evaluate issues of race, sex, and gender.
 She describes how community can be used for social examination for a number of reasons: